sanjay-murmu-au9/interviewPreparation-2025/README.md

   })

 10. What are Streams in Node.js?
- :- Streams handle data in chunk to improve performances;
+ :- Streams handle data in chunk ratheer then loading entire at once which is best for memory usage and performances;
 Example:
  const fs = require('fs')
  const readStream = fs.createReadStream('file.txt','utf8');
  readStram.on('data',(chunk)=> {
    console.log('new Chunck:',chunk);
-  })
+  });

+# Type of stream
+1. Writable
+2. Readable
+3. Duplix
+4. Transform

  3. What is closure?
     :-A closure is a func that remember the variable from its outer scope, event after the outer func has finished executing. eg :-